simonagren/simonagren.github.io/content/posts/2020-02-24--azurebot-nodejs-part1/index.md

 This one sends a welcome message to the user(s) when the bot first is added

 ## index.ts
-The index.ts contain a lot of thing, but we will quickly have a look at this.
+The index.ts contain a lot of things, but we will quickly have a look at this.

 We have imported the Bot at the top of the file, and now creating an instance of the class.